ELEVATE-Project/documents/src/docusaurus/docs/inviting-mentorsandmentees-host.md

-# Inviting Mentors and Mentees
+# Sharing Session Invites to Mentees
-You can invite participants to a session by sharing a session link.
+You can invite participants to your session by sharing a session link.

 1. Go to the Burger Menu <div class="inlineImg">![](media/burgermenu-icon.png)</div> and select **Created by Me**.